amp-labs/ai/server/TEST.md

-# This is a list of prompts for testing the different tools we expose in the mcp server in an IDE like Cursor.
+# This is a list of prompts for testing the different tools we expose in the MCP server, using an IDE like Cursor.

 ### To test write tools